typelevel/cats/docs/src/site/index.md

 <div class="msg warn"> <p><strong> Cats is currently an experimental
   project under active development</strong>.
 Feedback and contributions are welcomed as we look to improve the project.
-This are evolving quickly and we currently make no guarantees about what might drastically change in the near future.</p> </div>
+This project is evolving quickly and we currently make no guarantees about what might drastically change in the near future.</p> </div>